Immigration Surveillance

 4/08/25

-DOGE engineers kick off a hackathon at IRS with some senior IRS developers and representatives of the company Palantir to create a “Mega API” of IRS data.
+DOGE engineers kick off a hackathon at IRS with some senior IRS developers and representatives of the company Palantir to create a "Mega API" of IRS data.
+Palantir is also involved with efforts to build surveillance systems for ICE to use against immigrants.

 Aram Moghaddassi adds 6300 names of suspected immigrants to the “death master file” as a way of forcing them to “self-deport” by making it impossible to use financial products.
 This list included the names of 7 minors.